Alpha Phi Omega

 How much are dues?

 Dues for Alpha Phi Omega are relatively inexpensive compared to other fraternities and sororities which can range well over hundreds of dollars.
 Dues for pledges are currently $100 paid in two installments of $50, once at the beginning and once at the end of the semester.
-After becoming a member, dues are only $70 for every semester after.
+After becoming an active member, dues are only $70 for every semester after.

 What are the pledge requirements?

 To name a few pledge requirements: weekly attendance at meetings, quizzes, 25 hours of community service, and hosting a service, fundraising, & fellowship event.
 Meetings will be on Sunday, as such, if you have other commitments it will be extremely difficult to pledge this semester.
-More details will be given at our Rush events and by our Pledgemaster.
+More details will be given at our Rush events and by our Pledge educator.

 What kind of fellowships/social events do the members of APO put on?